-Whether you're looking for practical small space storage solutions or just need inspiration on which paint colours will give the illusion of space, we've listed our favourite ideas below to help make the most of all small kitchen.
+Whether you're looking for practical small space storage solutions or just need inspiration on which paint colors will give the illusion of space, we've listed our favorite ideas below to help make the most of a small kitchen.

 1. Be savvy with storage in a small kitchen

-2. Use bold colours to enhance the space you do have
+2. Use bold colors to enhance the space you do have

 Make sure you pick the best kitchen cupboard paint though, you will find loads of options in our buying guide.